-This is the Map layer drop-down button.
-You are able to expand the network drop-down by clicking on it, where it shows different layers of the map that you can view.
-The map layer drop-down has a variety of different modes that you can select.
-Depending on the mode you have selected, the sidebar offers a variety of different customizable settings and statistics about your network.
-For information on the different map layers in more detail, see "Map Layer" on page 70.
+The Map layer drop-down defaults to the Network Map.
+You can expand the Map layer drop-down by clicking on it, where you can view different layers of the map.

+Depending on the map layer you select, the sidebar offers a variety of different customizable settings and statistics about your network.
+For information on the different map layers in more detail, see "Map Layer" on page 73.